jncraton/txtnorm/test_expected.md

 txtnorm
 =======

 Small program to normalize formatting accross text files.
+This program is written in C and produces a small single executable file which performs some basic manipulation on stdin and streams the new text to standard out.

+Usage: txtnorm < infile > outfile

 * Converts line endings to LF
 * Single quotes ('') become '